 Subdued tablescapes have us feeling some type of way this month.
-We love Sarah Sherman Samuel’s muted arrangement for its not-so-obvious approach, soft hues, and earthy details (note the delicate succulents on the dinner plates).
+We love Sarah Sherman Samuel’s muted arrangement for its not-so-obvious approach of soft hues and earthy details (note the delicate succulents on the dinner plates).
 Want to play with millennial pink this holiday, but don’t know how?
 This interiors pro has all your answers.
-“I am loving ochre and rust, so by pairing a traditional color with a not so traditional color like pink, suddenly the table feels fresh,” the LA-based blogger says.
+“I am loving ochre and rust, so by pairing a traditional color with a not-so-traditional color like pink, suddenly the table feels fresh,” the L.A.-based blogger says.

-Also key to her charming display: Antique tableware.
-Here, the blogger puts her set of brass vintage flatware to unique use.
+Also key to her charming display: antique tableware.
+Here, the blogger puts her set of brass vintage flatware to good use.

 We get it, the guests are downstairs.
-So, why bother hanging garland in, say, the bedroom, right?
-But when you really start to think about all the time you spend hiding from the cold or sleeping-in come winter, you’ll feel tempted to make the bedroom an equally cozy and celebratory place to be.
-Blogger Liz Marie loves Christmas so much, she wants it the be the first and last thing she sees each day in her fixer-upper farmhouse in Michigan.
+So why bother hanging garland in, say, the bedroom, right?
+But when you start to think about all the time you spend hiding from the cold come winter, you’ll feel tempted to make the bedroom an equally cozy and celebratory place to be.
+Blogger Liz Marie loves Christmas so much that she wants it the be the first and last thing she sees each day in her fixer-upper farmhouse in Michigan.

-Just take her stylish living room set up.
-An abundance of festive greenery makes for an idyllic fireside—er, candle-side—escape.
-Bonus tip: opt for vases with visual impact, like this metallic one.
+Just take her stylish living room setup.
+An abundance of festive greenery makes for an idyllic fireside—er, candleside—escape.
+Bonus tip: Opt for metallic vases with visual impact.

 Hosting this year’s annual feast?
 New mama and creative mind behind Almost Makes Perfect Molly Madfis is inspiring us to add a more personal touch to the meal with this edgy dining accessory she made herself.
-Cut from an old pair jeans and splattered with gold paint, any cool hostess would be proud to set the table with these chic diy napkins While essentially earth-friendly, they’ll also double as a talking point for when guests go quiet.
+Cut from an old pair of jeans and splattered with gold paint, any cool hostess would be proud to set the table with these chic DIY napkins.
+While essentially earth-friendly, they’ll also double as a talking point for when guests go quiet.

 “While you can easily spend all your money on all sorts of pretty new things for your holiday table, this is an easy way to save money,” Madfis says.
 “And I love that I now have the story behind them for my guests of what they once were.”

-Forcing us to rethink our store-bought decor, her citrus wall hanging makes for a bold and totally natural backdrop to enjoy a just-cooked feast.
-Likewise, the gilded walnuts—attached to the placecards—serve as a unique way to find your seat.
+Forcing us to rethink our store-bought decor, her citrus wall hanging makes for a bold and natural backdrop to enjoy a feast.
+Likewise, the gilded walnuts—attached to the place cards—serve as a unique way to find your seat.

-Leave it to Niki Brantmark of My Scandinavian Home (Domino’s Best International Design Blog winner) to remind us that no bar cart should be left untouched.
-The design blogger’s dreamy drink station gets a festive refresh come the holidays.
-Lustrous brass accents, winter-themed art, and a eucalyptus plant work together to make this minimalist bar car the perfect place to stash eggnog.
+Leave it to Niki Brantmark of My Scandinavian Home to remind us that no bar cart should be left untouched.
+The design blogger’s dreamy drink station gets a festive refresh during the holidays.
+Lustrous brass accents, winter-themed art, and a eucalyptus plant work together to make this minimalist bar cart the perfect place to stash eggnog.

-The idea of a winter wonderland always sounds nice as a decor scheme for your home—but, let’s be honest, fake snow can get cheesy fast. whitney leigh morris (blogger behind The Tiny Canal Cottage) strikes an effortless balance between fun and elegant in her playful backyard, where a stylish table for four awaits.
+The idea of a winter wonderland always sounds nice as a decor scheme for your home, but, let’s be honest, fake snow can get cheesy fast.
+Whitney Leigh Morris, the blogger behind The Tiny Canal Cottage, strikes an effortless balance between fun and elegant in her playful backyard, where a stylish table for four awaits.